“Someday is not a day of the week.” (Denise Brennan-Nelson)

 Have your kitchen stocked with something of every craving.

 You know that feeling when you crave something sweet after a meal and you know that the kiosk downstairs is still open?
-It is so tempting to just go down and get a bar of chocolate.
-Try to have some alternatives somewhere on hand, e.g. some granola, dates, energy balls or salted nuts when you are craving something savory.
+It is so tempting to just go down and get a bar of chocolate or ice cream in between work meetings.
+My advice: Try to have some alternatives somewhere on hand, e.g. some sweet granola, dates and energy balls or salted nuts or prezels when you are craving something savory.
 There are so many quick and simple recepies out there, so I will not spam you here.
-(As I am usually very lazy, I have a banana with almond butter or some granola.)
+(As I am usually very lazy, I go for a simple banana with almond butter or some granola.)

 2. Prep on the weekend for seamless weeknight meals.

 Sure, a delivery pizza is always a comfortable and quick option, but there are healthier alternatives for us lazy people out there.
-Buddha bowls, for example, are simple enough to put together.
+Buddha bowls, for example, are simple enough to put together – if you have taken the time to prepare the ingredients beforehand.
 You think, all that chopping, cooking, and mixing can take serious time?
-Spare yourself the colorful, instagramable bowl agony by loading up on starches and veggies, chopping them all and storing them in the Fridge.
-Pre-cook some protein and grains (I love brown rice and quinoa), and make a large portion of dressing to use all week.
-Simply use some grains, potatoes (or whatever you cooked on the weekend), chop some veggies, sauté some protein (I use tempe or tofu), add some (canned) beans, lentils, chickpeas, etc. toss with some dressing, and viola!
+Spare yourself the colorfulful, instagramable bowl agony by loading up on starches and veggies, chopping them all and storing them in the Fridge.
+Pre-cook some protein and grains (I love brown rice and quinoa), and make a large portion of dressing to use all week (like a creamy tahini-mustard dip or hummus).
+When you are hungry or about to head off to work, simply use some of your fridge-stored grains, potatoes (or whatever you cooked on the weekend), chop some veggies, sauté some protein (I use tempe or tofu), add some (canned) beans, lentils, chickpeas, etc. toss with some dressing, and viola!
 Assembling will take five minutes tops.

 3. Turn to soups and stews.

-For those among us who think that is still too much work (and btw. not every weekend will offer the time to pre-cook the Buddha bowl ingredients), here are some alternatives.
+For those among us who think that this is still too much work (and btw not every weekend will offer the time to pre-cook the Buddha bowl ingredients), here are some alternatives you can turn to.
 Besides being one of the healthiest comfort foods out there, soups are a great way to save time and money.
-Make a large batch at the beginning of the week (or some other time).
-Freeze leftovers in single-serving Tupperware, and thaw as needed.
-And don’t worry about getting bored—healthy soup and stew ideas are endless (and usually taste even better after re-heating them)!
+Just make a large batch at the beginning of the week (or some other time).
+I sometimes roast up some veggies for dinner (a mix of potatoes, beets and carrots) and blend them up the next day when I don’t feel like chewing them again.
+When you made too much to eat at once just freeze leftovers in single-serving Tupperware, and thaw as needed.
+Don’t worry about getting bored—healthy soup and stew ideas are endless (and usually taste even better after re-heating them)!

 You see, it is really not that hard!
 The most difficult thing is to get started.
 But remember that “someday” is not a day of the week.
-It can be a Monday, Tuesday, or whatever other day of the week.
+No matter wether it is a workout a healthy diet or another important routine, it can be a Monday, Tuesday, or whatever other day of the week.
 It really doesn’t matter.
 What matters is that you start at all!

 Thank you for reading.